 Illustrations are included in advertising layouts in order to communicate a concept or two to the audience.
 These effective pictorial images direct the viewer’s eye to the advertisement and capture his/her attention.
 Usually, the drawing is designed to convey a commercial, political, or ideological objective.
-Advertising can be seen nearly everywhere in modern day life and takes the form of many different things including billboards, television commercials, flyers, posters, direct-mail kits, web banners, wall paintings, bus stop benches, and many others.
+Advertising can be seen nearly everywhere in modern day life and takes many different forms including billboards, television commercials, flyers, posters, direct-mail kits, web banners, wall paintings, bus stop benches, among others.
 Before the popularity and feasibility of photographic reproduction, promotions depended on illustration as the means of reinforcing the ad’s message.

-While photography, television, and computers may seem as a threat for traditional artists, the next generation of illustrators uses these mediums to create and develop interactive and web applications, online advertisements, and in-game product placement.
+While photography, television, and computers may appear to be a threat for traditional artists, the next generation of illustrators use these mediums to create and develop interactive and web applications, online advertisements, and in-game product placement.